52North/youngs/README.md

 ```

+### General notes

+* If an XPath expression yields multiple results, the corresponding field will contain an array.

 ### Schema creation and insertion

 Youngs will create an Elasticsearch schema based on the mapping file and insert the schema into an Elasticsearch node before inserting the records.
 This can be controlled in the mappings file: